QuentinRa/blog.quentinra.dev/cybersecurity/privilege-escalation/windows/index.md

 <div class="row row-cols-md-2"><div>

-On a file system using NTFS, ADS allow files to have more than one stream (`flux`) of data.
+On a file system using NTFS, ADS allows files to have more than one stream (`flux`) of data.
 By default, every file has only one stream: **:$DATA**.
 You can inspect a file using

 ```powershell
 > Get-Item -Path SomeFile -Stream *